Todd Carney

+On November 31, 2024 it was reported that Carney landed a coaching job within the NRL Gold Coast Titans.

 Background

 Carney was born in Goulburn, New South Wales, Australia.

 Playing career

 Early career

 Carney played his junior rugby league for the Goulburn Stockmen, before being recruited to the Canberra Raiders' junior academy at the age of just twelve.
 Playing in the S.G.
 Ball Cup, Carney's team won the premiership in 2003.

 Senior career

-Canberra Raiders (2004-09)
+Canberra Raiders (2004–2009)

 Carney made his National Rugby League Premiership début during the 2004 NRL season at the age of 17.
-After a handful of appearances, he was named the Canberra Raiders' 'Rookie of the Year.Canberra Raiders had signed Jason Smith and Sam Peez, who in 2005, helped shape Carney's game.
+After a handful of appearances, he was named the Canberra Raiders' 'Rookie of the Year.

+Canberra Raiders had signed Jason Smith and Sam Peez, who in 2005, helped shape Carney's game.

 Despite only playing 11 games and scoring a single try.
 Carney was rewarded with a starting position in the Junior Kangaroos' annual fixture against Papua New Guinea, where he tallied a record 20 points.

 2006 was Carney's breakthrough year, where he cemented his position in the first-grade team, scoring 12 tries in 18 games.

 Alongside Adam Mogg, he was the Raiders' leading try-scorer for 2006.
 His long-range kicking game also became a feature of his play, going onto record numerous 40-20's.

 Carney won three games in extra-time off 40-metre drop-goals, as Canberra finished in the top 8 of the National Rugby League (NRL) competition ladder.
 He was again selected in the Junior Kangaroos' squad, where he was appointed as captain.

 After an incident on 16 December 2006 in Goulburn, Carney was charged with drink driving and reckless driving.
 Following legal proceedings in February 2007, Carney was suspended from driving a motor vehicle for five-years.